 The appraisal fee will be determined based on fees charged by the appraiser to complete Minnesota Housing's requirement for an as-is appraisal.
 These fees are subject to change at Minnesota Housing's sole discretion based upon changes in fee structures found in the appraisal marketplace and on the type of appraisal required by Minnesota Housing for a particular application type.
-For estimates of appraisal fees, please reference the current Multifamily Request for Proposal Guide.
-Minnesota
+For estimates of appraisal fees, please reference the Fee remittance form located in the Multifamily Customer Portal.